saviobertolani/DiffusionLight/README.md

 Unlike the main DiffusionLight repository, which requires 16GB of VRAM to run, this ComfyUI implementation enables machines with lower VRAM to operate the model efficiently.

-If you are looking for more in-depth details, please visit the [DiffusionLight's Main repository](https://github.com/DiffusionLight/DiffusionLight)
+If you are looking for more in-depth details, please visit the [DiffusionLight's Main repository](https://github.com/DiffusionLight/DiffusionLight) and [DiffusionLight-Turbo repository](https://github.com/DiffusionLight/DiffusionLight-Turbo)

 ![](assets/pipeline_preview.jpg)